-Connect the 3/4" male fitting of the solenoid water inlet valve, using the flexible tube supplied, to the cold water supply line with regular plumbing fitting and a shut-off valve installed in an accessible position between the water supply line and the unit.
-If water contains a high level of impurities, it is advisable to consider the use an appropriate water filter or conditioner.
+Connect the 3/4" GAS male fitting of the solenoid water inlet valve, using flexible tubing or a 3/8" O.D. copper pipe, to the cold water supply line with regular plumbing fitting and a shut-off valve installed in an accessible position between the water supply line and the unit.